Human Rights Commission

 Members

-The commission consists of nine members appointed for three-year terms.
+The commission consists of five members appointed for three-year terms.
 The commission shall include members associated with the following sectors:

 Members shall be residents of the city, shall reside in the city during their term of office, shall take the oath prescribed for city officials, and shall serve without compensation.